mtgjson/mtgjson-website/docs/data-models/card-set/index.md

 # Card (Set)

-The Card (Set) Data Model describes the properties of a single card in a [Set](/data-models/set/) Data Model.
+The Card (Set) Data Model describes the properties of a single card found in a [Set](/data-models/set/).

 - **Parent model:** [Set](/data-models/set/)
 - **Parent property:** `cards`